Real rooms. Real costs. A shopping list you can print, save, or share.

 The box headroom explainer

-Changing your waste percentage sometimes doesn't change your box count at all.
+Here's something most calculators don't tell you: changing your waste percentage sometimes doesn't change your box count at all.
 If you're buying 9 boxes that cover 211 sq ft and you only need 198 sq ft, you have 13 sq ft of headroom.
-That's why we show you exactly when a pattern change or waste increase actually forces an extra box.
+Increasing waste from 10% to 12% might still fit inside those 9 boxes.

 Carpet and vinyl sheet — roll math